kvncrtr/docs/the-hunt/doc-the-hunt.md

 # The Hitlist Gets Jobs

+**Best Companies to Work at for Internal Mobility**
+- Google
+- Microsoft
+- Salesforce
+- Atlassian
+- Shopify
+- Spotify
+- Slack
+- Etsy
+- Cisco
+- Amazon

+## Application Process

 1. Find a company that has an open Junior, Entry Level, or Intern Role

+2. Tailor your resume based on the job posting.

+3. create a cover letter for the job.

-2. Find the people that work at that company find the hiring manager add them to the hitlist, follow them on twitter, find their email(hunter.io), ask for a coffee chat, send a thank you message, get the recommendation.
+4. Find the people that work at that company find the hiring manager add them to the hitlist, follow them on twitter, find their email(hunter.io), ask for a coffee chat, send a thank you message, get the recommendation.

     - Message Templates to use (./the-hunt/message-templates)

-3. network with them into an interview.
+5. network with them into an interview.

-4. if you cant find the hiring manager, then you find the engineer, recruiter, or anyone that works there.
+6. if you cant find the hiring manager, then you find the engineer, recruiter, or anyone that works there.

 # 10 Premium Applications